Annjoynj/DialogflowFlaskCode/README.md

 - Python (version 3.6 or higher)
 - Flask (install using `pip install flask`)
 - Requests (install using `pip install requests`)
+- Make sure you have ngrok installed in your PC

 ### Installation

 1. Clone the repository: